Twinside/Eq/userdoc/functions/sum.rst

 .. command-output:: eq eval 'product( n = 1, 10, n )'
 .. command-output:: eq eval 'product( n = 1, 10, n ) = 10!'

+.. function:: product( initialisation, upperbound, formula )

+    :param initialisation: Must be in form ``var = expr`` the expr part is evaluated
+    :param upperbound: Must be an expression, is evaluated at runtime.
+    :param formula: The formula to be multiplied